giano/Telegrammer/README.md

 # Help!

-If express is on you can navigate to your Telegrammer home page (localhost:express_port) to explore all hooks definitions.
+If express is on you can navigate to your Telegrammer home page (**localhost:express_port**) to explore all hooks definitions.
+Standard port is 3000, but you cand write in config or use PORT environment value to control it.

 You can have a little help using command line interface:

 ```
 ./tel.sh help